isaac-yauri/datasciencecoursera/getting_and_cleaning_data/README.md

                     5. From the data set in step 4, creates a second, independent tidy data set (tidy.txt) with the average of each variable for each activity and each subject.

-tidy.txt          : Tidy data after execute clean procedure on run_analysis.R
+tidy.txt          : Tidy data after execute clean procedure with script run_analysis.R